alessioarcudi/ExIFFI/ExIFFI_Notes/GLOBAL FEATURE IMPORTANCE AND FEATURE SELECTION EXPERIMENTS.md

 		- Bar/Score Plots: Dominance of Feature 0 is still there but sligthly less evident
 		- Feature Selection Plot: $AUC_{FS}$ decreases → $AUC_{FS} = 3.48$
 - `IF`
-	- `DIFFI, scenario=2` → ==review after the new experiments==
+	- `DIFFI, scenario=2`
 		- Bar/Score Plots: Very bad.
 The importance scores are assigned more or less randomly.
 Probably if we launch another time the experiment the feature order may change.
-The Score Plot is not very informative because all the importance values are very similar and there is not a feature that raises with the respect to the others.
+The Score Plot is not very informative because all the importance values are very similar and there is Feature 1 that is considered the most important.
 This probably happens because in scenario 2 we train only on the inliers and the `IF` model probably needs to see some outliers in order to work well.
-		- Feature Selection Plots: The blue and red line are overlapped for all the points except for 3 features where the red one is sligthly higher.
-As a consequence the $AUC_{FS}$ metric is very low → $AUC_{FS} = 0.037$
+		- Feature Selection Plots:  $AUC_{FS} = 1.438$ → the red line has a peak with 2 features (that's probably because 0 and 1 have are sligthly more important than the others considered together?) and then the precision drops going from 2 to 1 feature.
-      - `DIFFI, scenario=1`  → ==review after the new experiments==
+      - `DIFFI, scenario=1`
 		  - Bar/Score Plots: In scenario 1 the results are much better and resemble the typical results seen in scenario 2 for the previous configurations with Feature 0 raising as the most important feature.
 This result confirms the fact that `IF` requires to have some contamination in the training set to work well.
 So also for the rest of the datasets we should expect to have better results in `scenario=1`  for the `IF` model.
-		  - Feature Selection Plot: Here the results are worse in the sense that the blue line is always higher than the red one and this causes the $AUC_{FS}$ metric to be negative → $AUC_{FS} = -0.19$
+		  - Feature Selection Plot:  $AUC_{FS} = 2.568$ Now the plots makes sense → the blue line is more or less always at the same low Precision values and the red one increases Precision as we remove the least important features.
 	 - `RandomForest, scenario=2`
-		 - Bar/Score Plots: As for `IF, DIFFI, scenario=2` the `IF` model does not work well in scenario 2 and so the results are pretty random, this can be noticed also looking at the error bars reported in the Score Plot (to represent the standard deviation) that are very long compared to the importance values. **After re run** → the results are still quite random but Feature 0 is the most important in almost 60% of the cases in the Bar Plot and it is first in the Score Plot (not by a lot but still first).
+		 - Bar/Score Plots: The results are still quite random but Feature 0 is the most important in almost 60% of the cases in the Bar Plot and it is first in the Score Plot (not by a lot but still first).
-		 - Feature Selection Plot: Very bad as expected → $AUC_{FS} = -0.139$. **After re run** → The Feature Selection plot is much better → $AUC_{FS} = 2.55$
+		 - Feature Selection Plot: The Feature Selection plot is much better → $AUC_{FS} = 2.458$
 	 - `RandomForest, scenario=1`
 		 - Bar/Score Plots: In this case passing to scenario 1 does not help `IF` to achieve better results.
-Strangely Feature 0 is even considered the least important feature with a small margin on the others
+The importance of Feature 0 and 1 is very similar.
-		 - Feature Selection Plot: $AUC_{FS} = 0.188$
+		 - Feature Selection Plot: $AUC_{FS} = 1.523$ → similarly to `IF,DIFFI scenario=2` → there is a peak at 2 features.

 > [!error] Problem in `IF, RandomForest` Experiments
 > In the function `compute_global_importances` when `interpretation='RandomForest'` we fit a `RandomForestRegressor` on the Anomaly Scores of the AD Model we are using.
 In the test script we have always used the `sklearn` implementation of the `IF` model because we need to compute the feature importances with `DIFFI`.
 The problem generates when we do `rf.fit(dataset.X, I.predict(dataset.X))`.
 In fact the `predict` method of `sklearn.ensemble.IsolationForest` returns the labels → -1 for outliers and +1 for inliers.
 If we want to obtain the Anomaly Scores we have to use the `I.decision_function(dataset.X)`.
 There is another problem here: the Anomaly Scores computed by `sklearn.ensemble.IsolationForest`  are different than the ones computed by us in `EIF_reboot` or the ones computed by the `IForest` implementation of `PyOD`.